 On the desktop version, there have been several adjustments and improvements to Reader Mode.
 Users can now change the fonts on the page, change the width and line spacing, adjust the lightness or darkness on the theme, and use a narrator function to read content aloud.
 The latter is particularly helpful for users with vision impairments that pose an obstacle to their reading abilities.

 Firefox 49 also marks Mozilla’s next step toward bringing multi-process support to the masses.
-The feature has been a work in progress for a couple of years and was slowly introduced to a small proportion of users with Firefox 48.
-However, it hasn’t been a total success so far with responsiveness and freezing being a serious issue.
+The feature has been a work in progress for a couple of years and was slowly introduced to a small proportion of users with

 The latest edition, though, shows an improvement in the overall responsiveness of the feature — an over 400-percent improvement, Mozilla claims — and the firm says it plans to roll multi-process support out to all users by the middle of next year.